 When bad things happen to good people, we’re here to help.

-It is important to note that in the experience of our attorneys, nursing home staff is generally caring and provide good treatment.
-However, corporate decision-making that cuts staff puts an unfair burden on the people who remain and makes it impossible for them to provide the right level of care.
+It is important to note that in the experience of our attorneys, nursing home staff members are generally caring and provide good treatment.
+However, corporate decision-making that cuts staffing levels puts an unfair burden on the people who remain and makes it impossible for them to provide the right level of care.
 When our attorneys take legal action, the defendant is almost always the corporation that owns the nursing home, rather than individual staff members.

 It is important to hold nursing home corporations accountable for their decisions and resulting injuries to their patients.
 There are laws and regulations that determine the correct staff-patient ratio for a nursing home to be licensed.
 When the business fails to follow the law, we can take legal action.

-At Duffield, Lovejoy, Stemple & Boggs, Attorneys at Law, we help the elderly and their families obtain compensation after injuries in nursing homes.
+At Duffield, Lovejoy & Boggs, Attorneys at Law, we help the elderly and their families obtain compensation after injuries in nursing homes.
 Please contact us today to schedule a free initial consultation with a Huntington nursing home bedsores lawyer.